 Watch what you consume

-Keep friends close, and be wary of people who seem suspicious.
-Don’t feel the need to satisfy peer pressure to “seem cool” or “not let anyone down”.
+And remember: you don’t need to satisfy peer pressure to “seem cool” or “not let anyone down”.
 True friends wouldn’t force you to do something you’re not comfortable with, so be assertive about your boundaries.

 Remember the importance of consent